 Ok, maybe that’s not exactly what it means…

-If Alicia and Ben work on the West Coast of the U.S., Charlie and Dani are based in London, and Eva and Frank live in Australia, we’re in the enviable position where our on-call schedule aligns beautifully with their core working hours.
+If Alicia and Ben work on the West Coast of the U.S., Charlie and Dani are based in London, and Eva and Frank live in Australia, we’re in an enviable position where our on-call schedule aligns beautifully with their core working hours.
 When an escalation happens, the schedule points to whoever is working during their day, meaning no one has to be woken in the middle of the night.

 Here’s how a simple follow-the-sun schedule might look in practice: